plenigo/plenigo_wordpress_plugin/readme.txt

 = Are there any restrictions? =

 plenigo highly values author’s rights, so we have to make sure only people sell through plenigo who are allowed to.
-I addition, we respect all legal requirements and ask you to confirm you are not violating and law.
+I addition, we respect all legal requirements and ask you to confirm that you are not violating any laws.

 = Data protection =

 Data security is of highest value for plenigo, so we do anything in our power to keep data save.
-For detailed questions pls. contact our data security team at datenschutz@plenigo.com.
+For detailed questions pls. contact our data security team at dataprotection@plenigo.com.

 = "Who owns the customer" =